louieseno/react-ecommerce-clean-architecture/README.md

 ## How to Use
 To use the project follow the steps given below:
   1. Install the necessary modules (npm install)
-  2. Use npm start to run the react app
+  2. Use npm run start to run the react app
+  3. Use npm run dev for dev mode